EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 ## Constructors

 These are constructors that are defined within this module.
 These can be used by the users to create a new `ComplexNumber` object by specifying the appropriate types for the parameters.

+*Note: It is possible to manually create a valid `RawComplexNumber` object, and a valid `ComplexNumber` object.
+They will be detected as false-positives by the runtime typechecker (using `TypeCheck V0.3.0`).
+There are currently no plans on reinforcing this as of v1.1.0.*

 ### .new(real: number, complex: number): ComplexNumber